 How to Track Social Media in WordPress

 ExactMetrics is the best premium WordPress analytics plugin.
-With ExactMetrics, there’s a whole list of things you can set up and monitor in Google Analytics and your WordPress dashboard, plus a referral traffic report with social media sources.
+With ExactMetrics, there’s a whole list of things you can set up and monitor in Google Analytics and your WordPress dashboard, including social media tracking.

 Our most popular features include: